Support bundles

 How to export one

-- After a short delay, a banner shows the filename and size, with Reveal and Open feedback form buttons.
+- After a short delay, a banner shows the filename and size, with a feedback-form link and, where available, Reveal file.

 What's in the bundle